b1lodHand/absent-dialogues/README.md

 You can open the Package Manager via selecting Window/Package Manager options on the toolbar of Unity itself.
 Also, you can find the documentation of these tools in the same links above.

 > [!WARNING]
 > YOU NEED TextMeshPro package installed!
-The legacy Unity UI without TMP is not supported by this tool at the moment.
-You can also import the TextMesPro via the Package Manager.
+You can also find the TextMeshPro via the Package Manager, under the Unity Registry panel.

 ### Installing
 So, you've installed all the things necessary to run this tool.
 Now, it is the time of installing the tool itself.